 - using approved traffic management to ensure the safety of road users and pedestrians

-- dust will be managed at source using water suppression as required.
+- dust is being managed at source using water suppression as required.

 The project team is committed to minimising the construction impacts on our customers.
-Once construction starts, we will keep the community informed and provide regular updates to directly impacted customers.
+We will keep the community informed and provide regular updates to directly impacted customers.
 We will also work closely with our contractor to ensure every effort is made to keep disturbances to a minimum.

 Find our more